pykong/MERLIn/README.md

 alpha of 0.5, while all other parameters will fall back to their default values as defined in the `Config` class.

-#### Nested element defintions
+#### Nested element definitions

-Using the `variants` array different flavours of the same base configuration can be defined, as objects in that array.
-Deeper nested parameter will overwrite those, higher up. variants can be nested.
+Using the `variants` array, different flavors of the same base configuration can be defined as objects in that array.
+The deeper nested parameter will overwrite those higher up.
+Variants can be nested.

 ##### variants Example